Acacia hyaloneura: Taxonomy

-Distribution
+Distribution and habitat

-It is endemic to an area in the western part of the top end of the Northern Territory and north-western parts of Queensland.
-It is also found along the Great Dividing Range in Queensland from around Torrens Creek in the north down to about 150 km north of Clermont where it is often situated on slopes and ridges growing in sandt, clayey or rocky soils around and over sandstone or granite as a part of Acacia or Eucalyptus woodland communities.
+This species of wattle is found in the western part of the top end of the Northern Territory and north-western parts of Queensland and along the Great Dividing Range from around Torrens Creek to about 150 km north of Clermont.
+It grows in Acacia or Eucalyptus woodland on slopes and ridges in sandy, clayey or rocky soils around and over sandstone or granite.